Pylons/pyramid/docs/index.rst

 =========

-Detailed tutorials explaining how to use :mod:`repoze.bfg` to build and various types of applications and how to deploy :mod:`repoze.bfg` applications to various platforms.
+Detailed tutorials explaining how to use :mod:`repoze.bfg` to build various types of applications and how to deploy :mod:`repoze.bfg` applications to various platforms.

 .. toctree::